genepattern/genepattern-notebook/README.md

 > pip install "ipython[notebook]"

+## Install GenePattern Python Library
+The GenePattern Notebook uses the GenePattern Python Library for many of its calls.
+This library can be installed from PIP by running the following command:

+> pip install genepattern-notebook

 ## Install GenePattern Notebook

 For the time being, the best way to install the GenePattern Notebook is by cloning the GitHub